bobbydilley/rideboard-emulator/code_recreations/struct.md

       268: Gets set to something when seat stops

       289: sets whats in 35

+      292 - 304 - Some sort of counters that go down by 1 each time.
+Once the counters reach 0 289 gets bits mashed off.

-      308: seems to be outputs?
+      308: seems to be outputs? gets put into 36
       310: Life LED?
 Shows life counter on an LED maybe?

       312: gets set to 0xff on test mode.

-      313: Something about teest mode
+      313: Something about teest mode populates 37.
       314: seems to be outputs?
       320: means seat it okay?
 Might be front or rear position selector?
       324: Some counter